goodHunter27/serhatgiydiren.github.io/_posts/2022-01-15-preparation-guide-for-tech-interviews.md

 ## STAR Method

 The STAR method is a structured manner of responding to a behavioral-based interview question by discussing the specific situation, task, action, and result of the situation you are describing.
+Write out five to seven examples of your successes using the STAR format outlined below.
+Writing these out before your interview will help you recall all the details and stay on track when you tell your story in the interview, and the STAR approach will help you frame each story you share with a beginning, middle, and end.
+You can use these stories to answer almost any question in this portion of your interview.

 **Situation:** Describe the situation that you were in or the task that you needed to accomplish.
 You must describe a specific event or situation, not a generalized description  of what you have done in the past.
 Be sure to give enough detail for the interviewer to understand.
 This situation can be from a previous job, from a volunteer experience, or any relevant event.